January 9, 2020

 Once these legal elements have been established, our firm will work to demonstrate the extent of your damages and fight for a full and fair recovery.
 Compensation may include your past and future medical expenses, lost work wages and future earnings, emotional damages, and other relevant losses resulting from your injury.
 If and when premises owners dispute claims or defend themselves by alleging that you can be held entirely or partially at fault for causing an accident, our attorneys are prepared to fight aggressively on your behalf.

-If you would like to learning more about the elements of a NYC premises liability claim – or if you wish to discuss your case with a member of our legal team – contact a New York City personal injury lawyer from Hecht, Kleeger & Damashek today.
+If you would like to learn more about the elements of a New York City premises liability claim – or if you wish to discuss your case with a member of our legal team – schedule a free initial consultation with a New York City personal injury lawyer from Hecht, Kleeger & Damashek today.